 No hot water.
 No scorching hot dryer.
 And, please, for the love of heaven, no bleach.

-If your sheets warrant that kind of aggression, we just don’t want to know what goes on in your bedroom.
+If your sheets warrant that kind of aggression, we just don’t want to know what goes on in your house.

 We realize that, for some, this news may be disruptive.
 Even unsettling.
 Denial is often distinguished by minimization or rationalization.
 To help you work through this first stage of grief, let’s begin with a few questions (affectionately and very corporately known as the “decision tree”).